Postcrossing Blog

 Shelleh sent the most postcards

 So here’s a curious fact: this year, the top 5 senders in Postcrossing were all from the USA: Shelleh (2,483 postcards sent), BeckyS (2,391), suegathman (2,357), Djain (2,284) and christelvonderpost (2,145).
-All of these members have chosen to exchange postcards with their own country, which, in a big country like the USA, means that they often send postcards domestically, speeding things up.
+All of these members have chosen to also exchange postcards with their own country, which, in a big country like the USA, means that they often send postcards domestically, speeding things up.
 If we remove domestic postcards from the equation, the members who have sent the most postcards internationally in 2023 were CarminaBurana (Canada), ned44440 (Ireland), diams1 (Switzerland), SMatti (Finland) and tiinama (Finland)!

 Åland Islands sent the most postcards per capita